Standard Terms of Business

 4 Commissions or other benefits

-4.1 In some circumstances, commissions or other benefits may become payable to us or one of our associates in respect of transactions we or such associates arrange for you.
-If this happens we will notify you in writing of the amount and terms of payment.
-The fees that would be otherwise payable by you will [will not] be abated by such amounts.
+4.1 In some circumstances, commissions or other benefits may become payable to us or one of our associates in respect of transactions such associates or we arrange for you.
+If this happens, we will notify you in writing of the amount and terms of payment.
+The fees that would be otherwise payable by you will be abated by such amounts.
 You consent to such commission or other benefits being retained by us or, as the case may be, by our associates, without our, or their, being liable to account to you for any such amounts.

 5 Client monies